 Guidance on the collection and reporting of data for GUMCAD, the surveillance system for sexually transmitted infections (STIs) in England.

 GUMCAD is the mandatory surveillance system for STIs and collects data on STI tests, diagnoses and services from all commissioned sexual health services in England.
-It is an electronic, pseudonymised patient-level dataset reported by approximately 400 services.
+It is an electronic, pseudonymised patient-level dataset reported by about 400 services.

 Public Health England (PHE) co-ordinates and manages the quarterly data collection, processing, storage, analysis, and reporting of GUMCAD data on behalf of the Department of Health and Social Care (DHSC).